Subaru-PFS/drp_doc/algorithms/relativeFiberThroughputs.rst

 These provide a high signal-to-noise measurement of the relative fiber throughputs as a function of fiber, spectrograph and wavelength.
 We call these "fiberNorms".
+(We might instead use exposures of the twilight sky, but these are less convenient to obtain and have lower signal-to-noise;
+we will apply :ref:`corrections <screenIllumination>` to the quartz exposures to make them look more like the sky.)

 The second is through the sky lines in science exposures.
 While these have lower signal-to-noise per exposure than the quartz exposures,